Hofstra University Continuing Education

 Presenter: Dr. Cornell Craig

-This course will define diversity, equity, inclusion, and other key terminology and theory.
-Through a social justice lens, participants will discuss historical trends and impacts on school communities through case studies and primary source material.
+This course will define key terminology and theory.
+Participants will engage with historical trends and impacts on school communities through case studies and primary source material.

 Presenter: April Francis-Taylor

-This course will define implicit/explicit bias and micro-aggressions.
-Participants will understand intent vs. impact, and ways to disrupt in the school environment.
+This course will define implicit/explicit bias and microaggressions.
+Participants will understand intent vs. impact and explore ways to disrupt bias within the school environment.

 Session 5: Creating Sustainable Culturally Responsive Systems